310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 I wanted to act like a hero, but in the end, it was nothing different from a foolish parent trying to make their kids follow along with their own dreams.

-In reality, as Takamine said, we could just wear outfits of the color we like—a color that suits who we are.
-And there’s nobody else in this world who’s wanted to wear the red color more than I have, ever since childhood.
+In reality, as Takamine said, we could just wear outfits of the color we like — a color that suits who we are.
+And there’s nobody else in this world who’s wanted to wear the red color more than I have, ever since I was young.

 That’s why from here on out, I’ll keep wearing the red color.
 {% endbubble %}